 9.7100 Following the donation, donor center shall evaluate the well-being of the donor in the following manner:

-9.7110 Telephone call or direct conversation with the donor shall be made within 48 hours of the donation.
+9.7110 Telephone call or direct conversation with the donor shall be made within 48 hours after discharge from the collection facility.

 9.7120 Contact with the donor shall be repeated between five and seven days after donation.